17cartera/TBBSystem/README.md

 *More ability mechanics

 # Known Bugs:
-*If multiple entities are dead, only one is removed when the round ends *Interface does not scale to handle multiple abilities properly
+*If multiple entities are dead at round end, one of the dead entities is not removed properly *Interface does not scale to handle multiple abilities properly

 # Changelog:
 1/12/17
-*Moved all ability subclasses to new package, abilityAttributes *Added new entity to test field to test custom abilities
+*Added action mechanics: an entity can only make one action during its turn *Moved all ability subclasses to new package, abilityAttributes *Added new entity to test field to test custom abilities *Deprecated ABILITY_TIMING enum to use the AbilityTiming class *Added new ability constructor to allow for custom names

 12/22/16
 *Rounds now end properly